MatthewKandiah/bulldog/README.md

 ## Goals
 - Have a landing page with some buttons, navigate you around on button presses
 - Add some interactivity to a page - maybe a calculator?
 Chance to play with some old fashioned JS
 - Make something with some persistent state - keep it super simple at first, maybe just write values to a csv or json file on the server.
 Just want to post and get updates on different clients.
 Can upgrade to a proper database later if that sounds fun too!
+Todo list feels like the goto task for thisif we aren't feeling imaginative!